balena-os/balena-supervisor/README.md

 ### Deploy your local version to a Docker registry

-We'll show how to use the DockerHub registry, but any other can be specified as part of the `SUPERVISOR_IMAGE` variable.
+We'll show how to use the DockerHub registry, but any other can be specified as part of the `IMAGE` variable.

 If you haven't done so yet, login to the registry:
 ```bash